yursha/howtos/storage-block.md

 - Stack Overflow : flipping the removable media bit - alternatives to BootIt
 - SO: how to format/repair a write-protected USB drive with I/O errors
 - Repairing-without-formatting a Read-Only/writeprotected USB drive

+# Concepts
+- *Disk striping* is the process of dividing a body of data into blocks and spreading the data blocks across multiple storage devices, such as hard disks or solid-state drives (SSDs).
+A stripe consists of the data divided across the set of hard disks or SSDs, and a striped unit, or strip, that refers to the data slice on an individual drive.
+[TechTarget Article](http://searchstorage.techtarget.com/definition/disk-striping)
+- IOPS (input/output operations per second)